EGI-Federation/documentation/content/en/users/cloud-compute/ec3/apps/ecas/_index.md

 ![Cluster management](ecas-manage.png)

 {{% alert title="Note" color="primary" %}} The configuration of the cluster may
 take some time.
 Please wait for its completion before starting to use the cluster. {{% /alert %}}

 ### Accessing the cluster

-To access the front-end of the cluster:
+To access the frontend of the cluster:

 - download the SSH private key provided by the EC3 portal;
 - change its permissions to `600`;